Plein air easel reviews

 If you own a pochade box, review it here.

 The reviews on this website are independent of any manufacturer.
 Also this site does not contain any affiliate links.
 This means you get completely unbiased advice here.
+Beware that most other articles have links the author gets a commission on a sale if you click on the link.
+We do not do this in order to keep our information unbiased.

 What are the different types of plein air easels?